devInstance/DevCoreApp/src/Server/Database/ReadMe.md

     },
 `

-In case the only one provider is supported the configuration can be simplified:
+In case only one provider is supported, the configuration can be simplified:

-1. Remove all the references to the provider from WebService project but one which will be used;
+1. Remove all references to the provider from the WebService project except for the one that will be used;
-2. appsettings.json can be change to support only one connection string
+2. Modify appsettings.json to support only one connection string;
-3. In Startup.cs configuring database can be simplified:
+3. Simplify configuring the database in Startup.cs:

 `
 //Configuring Postgres